smadhukumar/kafka/environment-setup/environment-setup.md

 ## Task 4: Terraforming

-1. It is time to initialize terraform.
-Run the below command to download the necessary terraform files from the OCI provider.
+1. Run the following command to download the necessary terraform values from Oracle Cloud Infrastructure.

 	```
 	<copy>